archfz/cypress-duration-metrics/README.md

 #### `cy.*`

-Total duration for a specific command.
+Total duration for a specific cypress command.
 All runs of the command are measured and added together.
 You can see also the average duration for the command, the max duration and also how many times it was run.
 Only commands that were used during the run will appear.